in-the-keyhole/khs-logger/README.md

      $.Log.install(function(el) { return "Hello World, there are "+el.children().length+" elements"; }  );

-Custom inspector will appear in the inspector view is opened with a DBL-CLICK.
+Custom inspector will appear in the inspector view when opened with a DBL-CLICK.
 Here's a screen shot....

 ![My image](https://raw.github.com/in-the-keyhole/khs-logger/master/inspector.png)